On May 23 Microsoft formally announced a new version of Windows 10, customized for an important client—the Chinese government.

-In addition, Microsoft states that Windows 10 China Government Edition will not come with OneDrive and other “features not needed by by Chinese government employees.”
-OneDrive, Microsoft’s cloud storage service, was blocked in China in 2014 as part of a larger crackdown on foreign internet companies during Hong Kong’s Umbrella Movement protests.
+In addition, Microsoft states that Windows 10 China Government Edition will not come with OneDrive (Microsoft’s cloud storage service) and other “features not needed by by Chinese government employees.”
+OneDrive was blocked in China in 2014 as part of a larger crackdown on foreign internet companies during Hong Kong’s Umbrella Movement protests.

 Most importantly, Microsoft states it cooperated with the Chinese government on a “security review” of the software.
 It’s not clear what this review entailed specifically.
-Representatives for Microsoft did not answer Quartz’s questions about the customized version of Windows 10, referring a reporter back to Myerson’s original blog post.
+Representatives for Microsoft did not answer Quartz’s questions about the customized version of Windows 10, and only referred back to Myerson’s original blog post.

 A provision to China’s 2016 Cybersecurity Law, set to be implemented on June 1, states that reviews will screen for risks of “network products and services” potentially “being unlawfully controlled, interfered with, or disrupted.”
 Yet many speculate that these reviews entail revealing source code (paywall), the building blocks of any software product, to authorities.

 Microsoft unveiled the software at a bilingual launch event in Shanghai.
 A YouTube video of the event shows Myerson peppering his speech with nods to Chinese innovations like the compass and the abacus.
 The software’s first customers include China’s national customs agency.

 The new software was developed via a joint venture with China Electronics Technology Group, a state-owned enterprise that develops hardware and software for the Chinese military.
 Microsoft first announced the tie-up in December 2015.